Some airlines allow children to travel alone as Unaccompanied Minors or UMs.

 You can consult the specific travel conditions for Unaccompanied Minors from each airline operating to and from Caen airport below by clicking on the airline logo

-With HOP!
-Let it be stress-free !
+With AIR FRANCE, Let it be stress-free !

 VOLOTEA does not provide an unaccompanied minor service.
 All children must be accompanied by an adult.